breezy-codes/Time-Variants-Authority/Python-Scripts/MSF-Console-Setup/README.md

 ╚══════╝╚═╝     ╚══════╝ ╚═════╝ ╚═╝   ╚═╝
 ```

-This script automates the process of setting up and starting a Metasploit handler for a reverse TCP payload targeting Android devices.
-The purpose of this script is to simplify the process of starting a Metasploit session with predefined parameters (`LHOST`, `LPORT`, and `PAYLOAD`).
-It automatically launches Metasploit, configures the multi/handler module, and starts listening for incoming connections on the specified `LHOST` and `LPORT`.
+These scripts automate the process of setting up and starting a Metasploit handler for reverse TCP payloads targeting Android, Windows, and Linux devices.
+The purpose of these scripts is to simplify the process of starting a Metasploit session with predefined parameters (`LHOST`, `LPORT`, and `PAYLOAD`).
+Each script automatically launches Metasploit, configures the multi/handler module, and starts listening for incoming connections on the specified `LHOST` and `LPORT` for their respective targets.

-## How It Works
+### Available Scripts

+For all scripts the `LHOST` and `LPORT`: Define the local host IP address and port for the reverse TCP connection.

+1. **Android Reverse TCP Handler Script**:
    - **Predefined Variables**:
      - `PAYLOAD`: Specifies the Metasploit payload (`android/meterpreter/reverse_tcp`).

-  - `LHOST` and `LPORT`: Define the local host IP address and port for the reverse TCP connection.
+2. **Windows Reverse TCP Handler Script**:
+   - **Predefined Variables**:
+     - `PAYLOAD`: Specifies the Metasploit payload (`windows/meterpreter/reverse_tcp`).

+3. **Linux Reverse TCP Handler Script**:
+   - **Predefined Variables**:
+     - `PAYLOAD`: Specifies the Metasploit payload (`linux/x86/meterpreter/reverse_tcp` or `linux/x64/meterpreter/reverse_tcp` depending on the architecture).

+### General Workflow

-- **Automated Metasploit Console Setup**: The script launches `msfconsole`, configures the multi/handler exploit with the specified payload and network parameters, and starts the listener in the background.
+- **Automated Metasploit Console Setup**: Each script launches `msfconsole`, configures the multi/handler exploit with the appropriate payload and network parameters for the specific target platform (Android, Windows, or Linux), and starts the listener in the background.
+This automation ensures that the process of initiating a reverse TCP connection is fast and error-free across different platforms.

+As each script has the `payload`, `LHOST`, and `LPORT` predefined, they can easily be modified before execution to suit the specific requirements of the user.

 ### Example Output